evantravers/smz/README.md

 ## Configuration

-To use `zk`, you are going to need to export `SMZPATH` somewhere in your shell to tell it where to look.
+To use `smz`, you are going to need to export `SMZPATH` somewhere in your shell to tell it where to look.

 ## Subcommands